 - Creating a design

-- Finding the right manufacturer
+- Selecting the right printer for you

-- Placing a custom packaging order
+- Placing a custom order

-Part 1: The Types of Custom Packaging Available
+Part 1: Types of Custom Packaging Available

-Mailer Boxes: Smaller-sized boxes, about the size of document envelopes, but with square sides.
-Ideal for shipping small items, like stationery or jewelry.
+Mailer Boxes: Smaller-sized boxes about the size of document envelopes, but with square sides.
+Ideal for shipping small items like stationery or jewelry.